lemlac/mulem/docs/reference.md

 }
 ```

 `&$` means to spread the pipeline result in this tuple.
 This makes an object with new properties set below it.
-Because this is such a common action, we can abriviate with `&{}`.
+Because this is such a common action, we can abbreviate with `&{}`.

 ```
 user = User.create() |> &{  -- Means to append to the pipe's context.